emacs-citar/citar/README.md

 ![commands available from M-x](images/m-x.png)

+A note on multiple candidate selection:

+These commands do allow you to select multiple items, with two caveats:

+1. For this to work correctly, you _must_ use the ampersand (`&`) as `crm-separator` to separate the candidates.
+2. We use very long candidate strings, so if you use a completion system that requires you to `TAB`-complete, the experience is less-than-ideal.

 ### Access an alternate action via `embark-act`

 If while browsing you instead would rather edit that record, and you have embark installed and configured, this is where `embark-act` comes in.